dcmi/dctap-python/docs/elements/valueNodeType/index.rst

 		propertyID:          dcterms:subject
 		valueNodeType:       concept

-    WARNING Shape :default => valueNodeType: 'concept' is not a valid node type.
+    WARNING [:default/valueNodeType] 'concept' is not a valid node type.